The work of a search engine optimization (SEO) consultant revolves around one central theme:

 Just like any software program, each keyword tool has a characteristic mechanism in place for collecting, aggregating, and manipulating data.

-Similarly, tools’ workings affect how they handle queries and present the output keyword data.
+Similarly, tools’ workings affect how they handle queries and present the output keyword research data.

 An essential part of a marketer’s job function is to validate whether the data values stored for these keywords are represented in a consistent and unambiguous form.